abhishekarya1/myblog/content/post/2018-06-26-choosing-electives.md

 This one, in my view is strictly an **Electronics and Communications** course inclined towards _well_, electronics and communications.

-**Where you use it :** Wi-Fi, Bluetooth, Cellular Networks, Wireless Speakers, Screen Cast, Wireless Charging
+**Where you use it :** Wi-Fi, Bluetooth, Cellular Networks, Wireless Speakers, Screen Cast, Wireless Charging.

 **Who else uses it :**

 - When entire communication lines collapse in an earthquake, it is Wireless networks that are up and running.
 - Cellular networks are everywhere as you know as they can also provide services in far away remote places.
 - Wireless technology is easy to deploy than laying down communication lines, and hence it has always [trasformed lives](https://techcrunch.com/2017/02/19/how-mobile-technology-is-transforming-lives-in-rural-india/).
 - With [5G Coming](https://telecomreseller.com/2018/06/25/5g-on-the-horizon/) this is the most exciting time to learn about networks and communications.

 **Learn More :**

 - Mobile Computing Solutions from Qualcomm, World's Largest Manufacturer of Wireless Equipment - [Qualcomm](https://www.qualcomm.com/solutions/mobile-computing)
 - [Different Types of Wireless Communication Technologies](https://www.efxkits.us/different-types-of-wireless-communication-technologies/)

-That being said, I have studied many things from this field like Mobile Computing, 1G, 2G, 4G, 5G, Wireless Internet, Data Transmission, Channels, and Networks, and I assure you that once you get started with it, it is quite interesting to learn.
+That being said, I have studied many things from this field like Mobile Computing, 1G, 2G, 3G, 4G, 5G, Wireless Internet, Data Transmission, Channels, and Networks, and I assure you that once you get started with it, it is quite interesting to learn.

+In Part-2, I'll be covering the remaining courses as they are more _hands-on learning_ based and good programming as well as creative skills are required to learn them.